chiru-13/Knowledge-Distillation-with-TinyBERT-for-Twitter-Sentiment-Analysis/README.md

 ## Conclusion

 This project successfully demonstrates the application of knowledge distillation for creating an efficient sentiment analysis system.
 By leveraging TinyBERT as the student model, the system achieves a significant reduction in model size and an increase in processing speed while preserving performance.
 This approach is especially beneficial for deploying models in environments with limited computational resources.

-For more details and implementation specifics, refer to the included notebook or script.